 Fire Pump Testing: Weekly Churn Tests and Annual Flow Tests

-Fire pumps are required when water supply is inadequate.
+Fire pumps are required when water supply pressure is inadequate for the sprinkler system.
 NFPA 25, Chapter 8 and NFPA 20 govern fire pump installation, operation, and testing.
-Pumps supplement building water pressure when city supply is insufficient.
-Most building managers don't understand fire pump testing until a pump fails unexpectedly.
+Pumps supplement building water pressure when city supply cannot deliver the 150 to 200-plus PSI required at the building riser.

 Why Buildings Have Fire Pumps